mitre/fhir-exercises/Exercise_4/docs/part-1.md

     |bb11eefe-e1b3-1595-9700-dd4e1b3258e0|2018-01-12T14:30:14Z|2018-01-12T14:45:14Z|42574859-0c77-3889-9b2e-d5476bd0cbd6|f4fb0326-c6ce-34f2-96fc-451af75cdde9|65d369aa-dc8d-3a67-a054-e8e2e5148c91|42c4fca7-f8a9-3cd1-982a-dd9751bf3e2a|wellness      |410620009   |Well child visit (procedure)                                    |146.76             |826.76          |65.28         |           |                 |
     |258df7cd-c3fd-9446-4e7a-3028bfadf3cc|2017-10-25T22:06:33Z|2017-10-25T22:21:33Z|38b9dfb6-29f6-60c8-ef37-6210064feac0|7dbe8a71-ceef-3e3e-b99e-fc3d1b5921a1|04fddee1-adc9-3f08-9e90-dac1b01cf48f|4d71f845-a6a9-3c39-b242-14d25ef86a8d|ambulatory    |185345009   |Encounter for symptom                                           |82.02              |87.68           |0.00          |10509002   |Acute bronchitis (disorder)|

 In these examples, the Encounters have a CODE (a structured set of alpha-numeric patterns that map to detailed information such as diagnoses, procedures, etc.) with a corresponding description.
 Some of these Encounters also have a REASONCODE.
-Both codes use Systemized Nomenclature of Medicine – Clinical Terms (SNOMED CT) (which we will discuss shortly).
+Both codes use SNOMED CT (see [details on SNOMED CT below](#snomed-ct)).
 These are mainly used for diagnosis, procedure tracking, and symptom monitoring purposes within a healthcare setting.
 The better documented "encounters" can also provide a wealth of information retrospectively for understanding etiology of diseases or can be used for epidemiological studies (e.g., hospital acquired infections or infection control and containment).

 Patients also have a list of Conditions or Diagnoses.
 For example:
 ??? example "Diagnoses Table"